 Evidence-Based Programs – Our program design is based on researched mentoring best practice including a requirement for consistent, frequent and long duration contact between the mentor and their mentee.

-Qualified Mentor Supervision – Each of our mentoring programs is managed by a qualified Counsellor who supervises the mentoring match to maximise mentee safety as well as mentor skill development and provides case management support.
+Qualified Mentor Support – Each of our mentoring programs is managed by a qualified Counsellor who supervises the mentoring match to maximise mentee safety as well as mentor skill development and provides case management support.

-Indepth Evaluations – Raise Foundation’s programs work, and they make a significant impact on the lives of everyone involved.
+Comprehensive Evaluations – Raise Foundation’s programs work, and they make a significant impact on the lives of everyone involved.
 We conduct evaluation surveys at the commencement and the conclusion of each of our programs, thereby gauging improvement in the following areas of a mentee’s life:

 R esilience and coping strategies Statistically significant improvement